NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Sasuke](/assets/images/changelog/sasuke.png)

+- Health: 210 > 215
 - Grabbable Moves: JA, RA, 8A, 6A, 8B landing, SJX, S8X
-- 5B has a super cancel; elbow hitbox removed; fist hitbox made larger on second active frame
+- 5B is super cancellable; elbow hitbox removed; fist hitbox made larger on second active frame
 - 5B(B) hitbox appears and disappears one frame later
 - 5BBBB(B) has more lift
 - 5BBBBB(B) appears one frame sooner and disappears 3 frames sooner, bounces closer
 - 6B hand hitbox does not appear on the first frame
-- 2B(B) launches higher, launches on block, comes out two frames later
+- 6B(B) slightly more lift
+- 6BB(B) changed to be 5BBB(B) with A follow up only
+- 2B
+  - Launch instead of sweep
+  - +2 damage
+- 2B(B) changed to be 5BB(B)
+- 2BB(B) added as old 2B(B) with slightly more lift
 - 8B cannot be subbed until later
 - A8B is hittable after releasing the opponent
 - 5A charge changed from 10f to 8f
+- 6A
-- 6A is grabbable until release
+  - Is grabbable until release
+  - Has better tracking on startup
+- 4A
-- 4A hitbox starts up much later to match the animation, staggers, ends earlier
+  - Hitbox starts up much later to match the animation
+  - Staggers
+  - Ends earlier
+  - Sped up recovery on hit
 - 2A hitbox appears three frames later
 - 2A(A) staggers
 - 2AA(A) does 6A
+- RA
-- RA can now be done at any time during run and does not have to wait for a looped animation to begin
+  - Can now be done at any time during run and does not have to wait for a looped animation to begin
+  - First projectile appears one frame sooner
+  - Gap between the two changed to be 1 frame (from 2)
 - 2Y throw added that knocks down
 - GRKnJ travels one frame slower; appears slightly further back
 - 4Z disabled

 And for Sasuke's sharingan transformation:

+- 5BBB(B) has one more hitbox duration frame to better match the animation
 - 4A counter window sped up
-- Act4A can only be subbed on the first frame
+- Act4A cannot be subbed (TODO: Is this same as vanilla?)
 - RA has three grabbable startup frames
+- 5X
-- 5X adjustments to duration, sizes, and damage is applied on the cinematic portion; does 10+65 from 10+50; has three frames less super freeze for Sasuke; reduced from 100 to 76 frames; activator hitbox extended by one frame
+  - Adjustments to duration, sizes, and damage is applied on the cinematic portion
+  - Does 10+65 from 10+50
-- 5X8 added with anti air chidori that does 10+60; has three frames less super freeze for Sasuke
+  - Has three (TODO: four now?) frames less super freeze for Sasuke
+  - Reduced from 100 to 76 frames
+  - Activator hitbox extended by one frame
+  - Bigger hand hitbox
+  - Does not push on block (Ukon)
+- 5X8
+  - Added with anti air chidori that does 10+60
 - SJX fireballs have slightly more lift and stagger
 - S8X added doing a modified SJX